 Indian Removal Act Forces Tribes From Native Lands

 The Indian Removal Act signed by President Andrew Jackson in 1830 authorized the federal government to relocate tribes within state borders to unsettled land west of the Mississippi River.
-When white settlers encroached on Cherokee land to grow cotton and search for newly discovered gold, the United States ordered the Cherokee to join the Creek, Seminole, Choctaw and Chicksaw tribes in resettling to present-day Oklahoma.
+When white settlers encroached on Cherokee land to grow cotton and search for newly discovered gold, the United States ordered the Cherokee to join the Creek, Seminole, Choctaw and Chickasaw tribes in resettling to present-day Oklahoma.

 The first Cherokees to relocate—approximately 2,000 men, women and children split into four groups—did so voluntarily in 1837 and early 1838.
 They traveled westward by boat following the winding paths of the Tennessee, Ohio, Mississippi and Arkansas Rivers.
 The journey for these voluntary exiles was as short as 25 days, and deaths numbered less than two dozen.